danirus/django-comments-xtd/docs/tutorial.rst

-In addition to all the `options <https://django-contrib-comments.readthedocs.io/ en/latest/moderation.html#moderation-options>`_ of its parent class, **XtdCommentModerator** offers the ``removal_suggestion_notification`` attribute, that when set to ``True`` makes Django send a mail to all the :setting:`MANAGERS` on every **Removal suggestion** flag created.
+In addition to all the `options <https://django-contrib-comments.readthedocs.io/ en/latest/moderation.html#moderation-options>`_ of its parent class, **XtdCommentModerator** offers the ``removal_suggestion_notification`` attribute, that when set to ``True`` makes Django send an email to all the :setting:`MANAGERS` on every **Removal suggestion** flag created.

 To see an example let's edit ``blog/models.py``.
 If you are already using the